Request a call back

-Cohabiting couples have very few legal rights over any assets or property owned wholly by the other person, unless we can help you prove you have directly contributed in some way and that it was intended that the two of you would both benefit from it.
+Cohabiting couples have very few legal rights over any assets or property owned by the other person.
+This is in stark contrast to the rights you have within a marriage.
+There are ways in which we can assist you to show you have directly contributed in some way and that it was intended that the two of you would both benefit from it.

 If you are a cohabitee who is responsible for the care of children there are legal applications we can help you to make to secure financial support for your children.

 We can also advise you prior to living with your partner on agreements that stipulate your living together arrangements.